Maxiviper117/svelte-learning-css/src/lib/components/css_grid/CssSubGrid.md

 - It's worthwhile to use fallbacks or alternative layouts for browsers that do not support subgrid to ensure that your website is usable and looks good across all platforms and browsers.

-Feel free to adjust and play around with this code, creating variations to help deepen your understanding of how CSS Grid and subgrid work!